 The best value is found at the start of Q2 the range, with the excellent 114bhp 1.0-litre '30 TFSI' petrol offering enough performance for most crossover drivers.
-If its performance doesn't satisfy, there's also 148bhp and 187bhp petrol engines from 1.5 to 2.0-litres in size.
+If its performance doesn't satisfy, there's also a 148bhp 1.5-litre petrol engine.
 Drivers with lots of motorway miles may also want to consider the 2.0-litre diesel.
-Front-wheel drive is prevalent and saves fuel, but if you really need quattro four-wheel drive, you can get it with the 2.0-litre engines.
+Front-wheel drive is prevalent and saves fuel, but if you really need quattro four-wheel drive, you can get it with the 2.0-litre diesel.

 As an all-rounder, it's the 1.5-litre, badged 35 TFSI, that's likely to win the most fans, thanks to a greater turn of speed.
 It also features clever 'cylinder-on-demand' technology that can switch off part of the engine when it isn't needed to save fuel.
 It’s capable of 0-62mph in 8.6 seconds, while fuel economy of up to 47.9mpg means it isn't too far behind the smaller petrol for economy.
-Fuel consumption figures for other facelifted derivatives haven't been confirmed yet but as a general rule, it's best to stick with front-wheel-drive and the smaller alloy wheels for the lowest running costs, particularly if you're a business buyer.
+As a general rule, it's best to stick with front-wheel-drive and the smaller alloy wheels for the lowest running costs, particularly if you're a business buyer.

 Nevertheless, the Q2 displays little body lean in corners despite its raised ride height, while broken tarmac and potholes are nicely ironed out and cause little discomfort.
-A six-speed manual gearbox is standard for petrol engines, although the excellent seven-speed automatic has a lot to recommend it – not least a slight improvement in fuel economy.
-This isn't available with the 1.0-litre petrol engine, but it's optional with the mid-range engines and standard with the 2.0-litre models.
+A six-speed manual gearbox is standard for petrol engines, although the excellent seven-speed automatic has a lot to recommend it.
+This isn't available with the 1.0-litre petrol engine, but it's optional with the mid-range engine and standard with the diesel.

 Inside, it’s a similar story: the Q2 feels comfortable, safe and solid.
-Audi’s interiors have long drawn praise for their pleasingly simple yet luxurious design and the Q2 is no exception.
+The interior has a simpler and less cluttered design than Audi’s latest models but with all the equipment you’d expect and an upmarket feel.
 The materials used in all but the most out-of-reach areas are soft to touch and feel suitably upmarket.
 We wish Audi had gone further in upgrading the interior tech as part of the 2020 facelift, however, namely making the infotainment display a touchscreen.
 The control wheel can be fiddly for adding long addresses and the system doesn’t use Audi's latest infotainment software.
 There’s enough space for adults in the front and rear and, although anyone over six feet tall will find the back seats tight, the Q2 is more spacious inside than its direct competitors.

-Boot space is also reasonable for a car of this size and shape; at 405 litres, the Q2 comfortably outstrips the Nissan Juke, although it’s outdone by the Renault Captur by 50 litres and family buyers used to more conventional SUVs are likely to miss this extra capacity.
+Boot space is also reasonable for a car of this size and shape; at 405 litres, the Q2 comfortably outstrips the Hyundai Kona, although it’s outdone by the Renault Captur by 50 litres and family buyers used to more conventional SUVs are likely to miss this extra capacity.

 Q2 customers can choose from entry-level Technik, mid-range Sport, S line, Black Edition and top-spec Vorsprung trim.
 Sport, S line and Black Edition versions get a 12.3-inch digital instrument panel along with an 8.3-inch infotainment display.
 A powered tailgate is also standard, along with rear parking sensors and cruise control.
 Top trims get Matrix LED adaptive headlights and styling tweaks, along with luxurious items for the class like Nappa leather upholstery and a Bang & Olufsen stereo.